f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 You can view the status of individual interfaces and get statistics to aid in troubleshooting.
 You can use the CLI, webUI, or API to get most statistics.
 Addtional information will also be available in the logs.
 In some cases, some stats may not be available in the webUI.

-Ensure have the proper port-group coniguration and optics installed if links do not come up.
+Ensure that the appliance has the proper port-group coniguration and optics installed if links do not come up.
+The portgroup configuration must match the inserted optic type.

 1.)
 Check Link Status

 You can check the current link status in the CLI, webUI, or API.

-You can also view a summary of the current interface status.
-You can start by viewing an summary of the itnerfaces using the **show interface summary** CLI command.
+You may also view a summary of the current interface status.
+You can start by viewing an summary of the interfaces using the **show interfaces summary** CLI command.

 .. code-block:: bash